-- Continued with a third party provider for supporting services. - Contracted with a third party provider for student transportation routes. - Full-time equivalent students enrolled in the District decreased from 470.40 (October 2014) to 448.77 (February 2015 count).
-North Huron Schools does participate in School of Choice and Open Enrollment to attract new students to the District. - The District's payment into the Michigan Public School Employees' Retirement System (MPSERS) ranged from 31.49% to 36.31% of qualified wages in 2015.
-10.53% of this cost was offset by State categorical revenues.
+- The District continues to contract with a third party provider for supporting services as well as student transportation services. - Full-time equivalent students enrolled in the District decreased from 414.65 (October 2017) to 399.09 (February 2018 count).
+North Huron Schools does participate in school of choice and open enrollment to attract new students to the District. - The District's payment into the Michigan Public School Employees' Retirement System (MPSERS) ranged from 32.28% to 36.88% of qualified wages in 2017-18.
+11.32% of this cost was offset by State categorical revenues.